 Office: School of Music, Room 225

-Hollins is also a conductor and pianist for the Cedar Rapids (Iowa) Opera Theatre.
-As Music Director for the Young Artist Program he has conducted productions of The Mikado, H.M.S.
-Pinafore, The Pirates of Penzance, Into the Woods, and The Gondoliers.
-As pianist and coach for main-stage productions he has collaborated on productions of Le Nozze di Figaro, Carmen, Susannah, L'Elisir d'Amore, Aida, and Salome.
-From 2005-2007 he was a faculty lecturer and pianist/organist for the Summer Choral Institute of St. John's College-Cambridge University (United Kingdom) and Texas Tech University.
-In 2005 he was the Co-Director of Music and pianist/organist for the Triennial Oxbridge Symposium of the C.S.
+From 2002 to 2017 Dr. Hollins also served as a conductor, répétiteur, and pianist for Cedar Rapids (Iowa) Opera Theatre.
+As Music Director for the CROT Young Artist Program, he conducted productions of The Mikado (2004 and 2014), H.M.S.
+Pinafore, The Pirates of Penzance, Into the Woods, The Gondoliers, Man of La Mancha, South Pacific, and Speed Dating Tonight.
+As pianist for main-stage productions he has collaborated on productions of Le Nozze di Figaro, Carmen (2005 and 2014), Susannah, L'Elisir d'Amore, Aida, Salome, Tosca, The Merry Widow, La Bohème, Don Giovanni, La Traviata, Cavalleria Rusticana, and I Pagliacci.
+Dr. Hollins was a faculty lecturer and keyboard artist for the Summer Choral Institute of St. John's College-Cambridge University (United Kingdom) and Texas Tech University, and was also the Co-Director of Music and organist for the Triennial Oxbridge Symposium of the C.S.
 Lewis Institute.
-These engagements afforded opportunities to perform in Cambridge, Oxford, and Ely.
+These engagements afforded opportunities to perform in London, Cambridge, Oxford, and Ely.